Nutritional Interventions for the Treatment of Post Traumatic Stress

-I’m a Diet Detective and Scholar/Practitioner, which means, I love conducting research and exploring the latest literature and I love teaching and helping people explore ways to enhance their quality of life and well-being.
+I’m a Scholar/Practitioner, which means, I love conducting research and exploring the latest literature and I love teaching and helping people explore ways to enhance their quality of life and well-being.
 I have doctorates in both Lifestyle Medicine and Holistic Nutrition.

 I’m also the author of Taste and Flavor 365: Diary of a Food Adventurist.